deeplearning4j/deeplearning4j/distributed.md

 ### UDP Unicast vs UDP Broadcast
 One might thought that UDP Broadcast transfers should be faster, but for training performance it matters only for small workloads, and here's why.
 By design each worker sends 1 updates message per iteration, and this fact won't change.
 Since messages retransmission in UDP Unicast transport is handled by Master node, which isn't really that busy anyway.

+### Multi-GPU environments
+Best results are to be expected on boxes with PCIe P2P connectivity between devices.